TradeIdeasPhilip/jpeg/README.md

 This is the data that standard JPEG thinks is the most important.
 We could cover a lot with this framework, just using different transformation matrices and weights.

-I'm rethinking my initial algorithm.
+I’m rethinking my initial algorithm.

-- We don't need access to the nearby blocks.
+- We don’t need access to the nearby blocks.
 - We can get the same general results with just a single transformation matrix.
 - Each pixel in the transformed matrix is the sum of the pixel just to the right, the pixel one down, and the pixel one down and one right minus 3 times the pixel itself.
 - In the bottom right corner we just use the value itself.